Legal Closing of Apartment Purchase in Batumi: Step-by-Step Guide 2025

 • Equal shares (unless otherwise specified)

-• Sale requires consent of all owners
+• Consent of all owners required for sale

-• Clearly defined individual shares
+• Clearly defined shares for each owner

 • Ability to sell one’s own share

-Stages of Purchasing Real Estate – 5 Detailed Steps
+Stages of Purchasing Real Estate

 • Direct sales from developers